Primary Navigation Mobile

 CONS

-• Not as practical as some large electric cars
+• Not as practical as it should be

 Overview

-Nearly a decade after the BMW i3 debuted as the brand’s first purpose-built electric car, with high-tech construction, a wonderfully unconventional interior and challenging looks, the new BMW iX is repeating the pattern.
+A decade after the BMW i3 debuted as the brand’s first purpose-built electric car, with high-tech construction, a wonderfully unconventional interior and challenging looks, the BMW iX came along to repeat the formula.
 This enormous electric flagship is the German brand’s way of putting all its latest technologies into one vehicle, and in the process it has made one of the best electric cars on the market today.

 The iX is SUV-sized, even if it’s not necessarily SUV-shaped – it’s more like a big estate car.
 It comes in three levels of power, starting with the iX xDrive 40 MSport, followed by the xDrive 50 MSport, and topped off by the mighty iX M60, which packs 620hp.

-Its price tag puts it in contention with cars like the Audi E-Tron and Mercedes EQC at its lower end, and right up into the realms of the Tesla Model X and other luxury models by the time you’ve perused the spec sheet.
-At this stage it also comes into rivalry with more traditional luxury cars, and we wouldn’t be surprised if iX owners come into the vehicle having previously owned an X7 or a very plush Range Rover.
+Its lofty price tag puts it in contention with cars like the Audi Q8 E-Tron and Mercedes-Benz EQS SUV, as well as other, more conventional, luxury models by the time you’ve perused the spec sheet.
+We wouldn’t be surprised if iX owners come into the vehicle having previously owned a BMW X7 or a very plush Range Rover.

 For all that money, you get BMW Gen5 (fifth-generation) electric motor and battery technology, and an ‘intelligent material mix’ structure that incorporates carbonfibre, aluminium and high-strength steel.
 That results in a body that’s light but immensely stiff and strong, and means BMW can specify enormous batteries and very powerful motors.

-The best iX for range is the xDrive 50 which can go a claimed 380 miles.
-But despite this, it still has performance that shames many a sports car, with quality of ride and handling that belie its enormous size and doughy proportions.
+The best iX for driving range is the xDrive 50 which can go a claimed 380 miles.
+But despite this, it still has performance that shames many a sports car, with quality of ride and handling that belies its enormous size and doughy proportions.